sfeir-open-source/sfeir-school-terraform/README.md

 ## How to use

-Source code and tutorials are saved in a dedicated branch of this repository.
+Source code and tutorials are saved in directory `steps`, with one directory labs, and another one suffixed with `-solution` with solutions...
-You can switch between branches using `git checkout <branch-name>`.

 *Notes : if you made changes, don't forget to commit locally using `git commit -m "<msg>"`*